Corynebacterium diphtheriae: Transmission

 Mode of transmission is person-to-person contact via respiratory droplets (i.e., coughing or sneezing), and less commonly, by touching open sores or contaminated surfaces.

 Vaccine

 A vaccine, DTaP, effectively prevents the disease and is mandatory in the United States for participation in public education and some professions (exceptions apply).

-The invention of the toxoid vaccine, which provides protection against Corynebacterium diphtheriae, caused a dramatic shift on the bacterium's rate of infection in the United States.
+The invention of the toxoid vaccine, which provides protection against Corynebacterium diphtheriae, caused a dramatic shift in the bacterium's rate of infection in the United States.
 Even though the vaccine was first made in the early 1800s, it did not become widely available until the early 1910s.
-According to the National Health and Nutrition Examination Survey (NHANES), "80 percent of persons age 12 to 19 years were immune to diphtheria" due to the wide use of the vaccine in the United States.
+According to the National Health and Nutrition Examination Survey (NHANES), "80 per cent of persons age 12 to 19 years were immune to diphtheria" due to the wide use of the vaccine in the United States.

 Diagnosis

 Diagnosis of respiratory C. diphtheriae is made based on presentation clinically, whereas non-respiratory diphtheria may not be clinically suspected therefore laboratory testing is more reliant.
 Culturing is the most accurate kind of testing that will confirm or deny the prevalence of diphtheria toxins.
 The testing is done by swabbing the possibly infected area, as well as any lesions and sores.